 Liquefaction Facilities: Trains 1-6

 The construction costs of the liquefaction capacity is competitive due to expansion economics, since the Sabine Pass LNG terminal already has many of the facilities required for an export terminal.
-Sabine Pass Liquefaction will have access to the existing infrastructure, including five storage tanks and two berths at the Sabine Pass terminal, as well as Cheniere Partner’s 94-mile Creole Trail Pipeline, which was reconfigured to reverse the flow of natural gas, making it a bi-directional pipeline.
+Sabine Pass Liquefaction has access to the existing infrastructure, including five storage tanks and two berths, as well as Cheniere Partner’s 94-mile Creole Trail Pipeline, which was reconfigured to reverse the flow of natural gas, making it a bi-directional pipeline.

 Our business model differs from other U.S. LNG projects in that in addition to processing natural gas into LNG (tolling model), we will procure the natural gas supply used for feedstock.
 Once the natural gas is liquefied, the customer takes delivery at the tailgate of the terminal.
 As a result, Cheniere is expected to become one of the largest buyers of natural gas in the U.S. once all of the trains are operational.
 We have built a world class operation to advantageously acquire feedstock for the terminal.
 Our gas procurement business has secured long-term transportation capacity on many pipelines to ensure reliable gas deliverability and diverse access to multiple producing basins.
 We have also entered into several supply arrangements to purchase natural gas from suppliers at prices discounted to applicable market indices.